-We have audited the financial statements of Helix BioPharma Corp. (the "Company"), which comprise the statements of financial position as at July 31, 2022 and 2021, and the statements of net loss and comprehensive loss, changes in shareholders' equity (deficiency) and cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of Helix Biopharma Corp. (the Company), which comprise the statements of financial position as at July 31, 2023 and the statements of loss and comprehensive loss, statements of changes in equity and statements of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at July 31, 2022 and 2021 and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards as issued by International Accounting Standards Board ("IFRS").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at July 31, 2023 and its financial performance and its cash flows for the year then ended, in accordance with International Financial Reporting Standards.